MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-F-Special-Categories-Contracting/part-234-Major-System-Acquisition/section-234.004.md

 (*2*) If program risk is determined to be high, shall outline the steps taken to reduce program risk and the reasons for proceeding with Milestone B approval despite the high level of program risk; and

-(C) If a cost-reimbursement type contract is selected, the contract file shall include the milestone decision authority's's written determination that—
+(C) If a cost-reimbursement type contract is selected, the contract file shall include the milestone decision authority's written determination that—

 (*1*) The program is so complex and technically challenging that it would not be practicable to reduce program risk to a level that would permit the use of a fixed-price type contract; and